A Grace Full Life.

 One more library tip- become a “friend” of your local library.
 Mine is a five dollar fee once a year and I get all access to their used book sales and I love those.
 I bought 20 books/DVD’s for $7.00 back in May.

 If you do not have a list when going into the grocery store, you may as well have the word sucker written all over your forehead.
 The planners of supermarkets everywhere love people who don’t meal plan/clip coupons/make lists.
-So put down the frozen dinners and pre-made pasta’s people, I am here to help.
+So put down the frozen dinners and pre-made pasta’s people, I am here to help!

 For the sake of this scenario, let’s just say that you shop once a week.

-First- get out your coupons.
+First- get out your coupons and see which ones expire first.

 |My handy dandy coupon holder|